-The personality of a Pembroke Welsh Corgi is what make them a great family pet.
-They are known for their intelligence, their loving nature, and for being happy pets; however, as with other dog breeds they can be stubborn while showing their independence toward their human companion.
+The personality of a Pembroke Welsh Corgi is what makes them a great family pet.
+They are known for their intelligence, their loving nature, and for being happy pets.
+However, as with other dog breeds, they can be stubborn while showing their independence to their human companion.
 Their intelligence makes them easier to train, but they are not subservient dogs as they will think for themselves.
-When training, as with other dogs, food treats are a excellent way to increase their learning even though they are eager to please their owners.
+When training, as with other dogs, food treats are an excellent way to increase their learning even though they are eager to please their owners.
 As a watchdog, they will alert their owner of any suspicious stranger they feel might be threatening their home and family with a quick bark.
 Pembrokes, like other dogs, will need early socialization that will allow them to become familiar with different sites, sounds, experiences, and even other people while puppies.
 This allows your dog to become a well-rounded, mature, dog.

 Children And Pets

 Pembrokes are similar to other dogs, it is wise to never leave your dog unsupervised with smaller children.
 These dogs have been known to behave well with other pets if they have been socialized properly.
 They are also good with small children, although, as they are a herding dog with herding instincts they may nip at children’s feet or ankles.
 One item that will be very helpful is to teach young children on how to approach and touch a dog.
 Young children might want to pull or grab their pointy ears or tails, so be cautious and watchful if you have young children that they also are handling the dog correctly.